-A degree candidate is required to participate in the Baccalaureate and Commencement exercises in order to receive his degree (unless excused by the University).
+A degree candidate is required to participate in Commencement exercises in order to receive his degree (unless excused by the University).

 A degree candidate is required to take the Graduate Record Examination and discharge all other individual obligations (financial, academic, etc.) to the University before being considered eligible to receive a degree.